 Product managers should help the developers understand what parts are not yet fully defined or may change.
 For example, in the documents, you could mark uncertain parts in red.
 Regular meetings also re-sync the team about what changes are needed and why.
 Developers need to know the answer to questions such as:

 Agile teams are a balanced combination of juniors, team leads in different specialties, and skillful project management.
 It’s recommended to avoid adding new team members unless there is no other option.
 Even senior members will take some time to become self-sufficient, while the product manager and PM will need to meet them online and offline, define the role and duties, give permits, educate, introduce to team meetings, and so forth.

 The perks of outsourced software development in terms of cost, scalability, and global talent can be realized only when you are managing remote operations effectively.
 Their success directly depends on how you build communication between the product and offshore development teams.

 As a product manager or CTO, you are striving to deliver the best solutions to your customers.
 Optimized communication with your domestic and remote team members will ensure you are moving in the same coordinated direction.
 A healthy cooperative environment fosters high productivity and quality of the product.

-At Onix, we are constantly working on perfecting our cooperation models and communication between the development and product teams.
+At Onix, we are constantly working on perfecting our software development models and communication between the development and product teams.
 Our clients can order the building of a software product from the ground up, hire a dedicated team of professionals, or augment their Agile project team with a couple of remote developers.
 The finest seasoned software developers, designers, and project managers can be hired affordably and quickly, and we follow the best practices for managing offshore resources for our clients.